-- The 2 Ph.D. comprehensive examinations will each cover material corresponding to one of the 3 required Ph.D. core sequences.
+- The two Ph.D. comprehensive examinations each cover material corresponding to one of the three required Ph.D. core sequences.

 - There will be an oral dissertation proposal examination administered by the dissertation advisory committee to determine if the dissertation topic is appropriate, and if the student is adequately prepared for work on the dissertation.

 - After the dissertation has been accepted by the dissertation advisor, a final oral dissertation defense examination will be conducted by the dissertation advisory committee.